Written byVain Rowe

 How to fix 'Time Machine can't find backup disk'?

-Since there are different reasons for Time Machine that fails to find the backup disk, you can't immediately lock the troublemaker that results in your backup disk not working in Time Machine.
+Since there are different reasons for Time Machine failing to find the backup disk, you can't immediately lock the troublemaker which results in your backup disk not working in Time Machine.

 Hence, to fix this issue, you need to do troubleshooting carefully.
 You can try the ways below to resolve the problem.

 Check the connections

 When Time Machine can't find the backup disk, firstly, you need to check if there's something wrong with the connections.